 Who We Are

 The Center for Diversity, Inclusion, and Belonging seeks to do paradigm-shifting work at a critical time in history, in which rapid demographic changes are creating increasingly diverse national and global communities.
-Responding to the unique challenges and opportunities of this moment, the Center’s mission is to advance interdisciplinary legal scholarship on diversity, inclusion, and belonging; support the Law School community as it strives to live up to those values; and share expertise with the broader world through targeted engagement with public and private institutions.
+Responding to the unique challenges and opportunities of this moment, the Center aims to advance interdisciplinary legal scholarship on diversity, inclusion, and belonging; support the Law School community as it strives to live up to those values; and share expertise with the broader world through targeted engagement with public and private institutions.

 While it originated in civil-rights law, the field of diversity and inclusion has in recent decades moved into other disciplines.
 The Center seeks to revive its legal roots, and the Law School provides a natural home for that aspiration.
 NYU School of Law has been a leader on matters of diversity and inclusion as one of the first law schools to admit women, to implement a non-discrimination policy on the basis of sexual orientation, and to function as part of a global network university.
 The Center builds on these proud traditions.

 The desire to belong and to be fully included in society is a universal human trait.
 The Center aims to maximize the potential of every individual to flourish, with a particular focus on those who, historically and in the present day, have been impeded in their quest for belonging.

 Video: Kenji Yoshino on why the Center is launching at a critical time